pygame/pygame/docs/reST/ref/surface.rst

       It is worth noting that after calling this method, methods that return the colour of a pixel such as get_at() will return the alpha multiplied colour values.
-It is not possible to fully reverse an alpha multiplication of the colours in a surface as integer colour channel data is generally reduced by the operation (e.g. 255 x 0 = 0 and it is not possible to reconstruct the original 255 from just the two remaining zeros).
+It is not possible to fully reverse an alpha multiplication of the colours in a surface as integer colour channel data is generally reduced by the operation (e.g. 255 x 0 = 0, from there it is not possible to reconstruct the original 255 from just the two remaining zeros in the colour and alpha channels).

+      If you call this method, and then call it again, it will multiply the colour channels by the alpha channel twice.
+There are many possible ways to obtain a surface with the colour channels pre-multiplied by the alpha channel in pygame, and it is not possible to tell the difference just from the information in the pixels.
+      It is completely possible to have two identical surfaces - one intended for pre-multiplied alpha blending and one intended for normal blending.
+For this reason we do not store state on surfaces intended for pre-multiplied alpha blending.

       Surfaces without an alpha channel cannot use this method and will return an error if you use it on them.
 It is best used on 32 bit surfaces (the default on most platforms) as the blitting